domnantas/gilded-rose/README.md

 # Gilded rose

+This is a project based on the [Gilded Rose kata](https://github.com/emilybache/GildedRose-Refactoring-Kata).
+The core technologies chosen are

+- Vite
+- TypeScript
+- React
+- Vitest
+- ESLint

+This provides a solid, performant, type-safe foundation, yet remains simple and easy to use.

 <details>
   <summary>Requirements</summary>
+  <h2>Gilded Rose Requirements Specification</h2>
   Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
   Unfortunately, our goods are constantly degrading in `Quality` as they approach their sell by date.